Cyprinus rubrofuscus: Habitat

-Found in lakes and rivers, the species prefers slower flowing water of variable depth around 2 meters.
+Found in lakes and rivers, the species prefers slower flowing water of variable depth around 2 m.
 However, it is tolerant of a wide range of turbidity and flow conditions.
 It is an omnivorous bottom-feeder, with a diet consisting of benthic organisms and detritus such as arthropods, larvae, and weeds.
 The ratio between these feeds vary seasonally between wet and dry months depending on what is more readily available.

 The Cyprinus genus is well known for its high tolerance to varying environmental conditions.
 C. rubrofuscus is further distinguished by its particularly high resistance to cold temperatures, high alkalinity, and low oxygen conditions.

 Biology and ecology

 Lifecycle

 The carp life cycle can be categorized into five groups: adults, eggs, larvae, young, and subadults.
 Fully grown carp possess the most tolerance for variable conditions, and prefer to live in schools.
 Adults will seek out sheltered, shallow water with low velocity to spawn.
-Carp eggs typically hatch within 2-8 days, depending on the water temperature.
+Carp eggs typically hatch within two to eight days, depending on the water temperature.
 Once hatched, larvae develop quickly and fry may travel upstream or downstream.
 Fingerlings will feed on the water column, but transition to bottom-feeding as they mature.

 Use of the scales to age carp is the most common, but counting the growth rings of otoliths remains the most accurate method.